Replacing An Outboard's Water PumpStory And Photos By John Tiger

 Salt, sand, mud, sticks, and other debris take their toll on the pump impeller, housing, and related parts.
 That's why most outboard technicians recommend replacement every season, or at worst every other season.
 There are legions of stories that go "I've had my outboard for twenty years and never replaced the water pump"; however, good preventative maintenance practice includes replacement of the pump and housing at regular intervals.

-Corrosion seems simple, but its causes on a boat can be puzzling.
-We explain the obvious and not-so-obvious mistakes that can cause such severe damage, and how to avoid them.
+The obvious and not-so-obvious mistakes that can cause severe corrosion damage, and how to avoid them